-You might have noticed the words “modular”, “portable”, or “prefab” used in describing garages.
-For clarity’s sake, both "modular" and "portable" are terms used to describe types of prefab garages.
+You might have noticed the words “modular,” “portable,” or “prefab” used in this “What Are Prefab Garages?
+5 Types to Compare” topic.
+For clarity’s sake, both “modular” and “portable” are terms used to describe types of prefab garages.

 “Portable” garages, on the other hand, are usually fully assembled at delivery and are simply placed in the desired location.
 If necessary, they can later be loaded up and moved to a different location.

 - What is a Prefab Garage?

 - What are the Benefits of a Prefab Garage?